What Are Power Tools?

 1. Power Drill

 A power drill is used primarily to bore holes into wood and other materials.
-It is extremely versatile and replaces manual drills or brace and bits if used properly for installation.
+It is extremely versatile and replaces manual drills or brace and bits if used properly.
+From assembling furniture and hanging shelves to installing cabinetry and mixing paint, a power drill handles tasks that come up in nearly every DIY project.
+Choosing a model with a 1/2-inch chuck gives you the flexibility to use larger drill bits and a wider range of attachments.

 - Manufactured for removal, drilling, driving screws, and even mixing paints